Statements

 fun naming(s: Example) { let Example { field: varFromField } = s; // ------------ ↑ // ↑ | // | instance of Example Struct, received // | as a parameter of the function "naming" // definition of "varFromField" variable, derived // from the field "field" in Example Struct}

-Note, that the order of bindings doesn’t matter — all the fields retain their values and types under their names no matter the order in which they stand in their definition in the respective Struct or Message.
+Note that the order of bindings doesn’t matter — all fields retain their values and types under their names regardless of the order in which they appear in their definition in the respective Struct or Message.

 // "first" goes first, then goes "second"struct Two { first: Int; second: String }